429error/browser-extension/README.md

-# My Browser Extension Journey : Learning the Basics
+# Browser Extension Journey : Learning the Basics

 This repository is dedicated to my progress in learning how to build, debug and deploy browser extensions.
 The project focuses on understanding the architecture of **Manifest V3**.